 If you’re struggling to find the well, remember to use you ears as well as your eyes.
 It’s a stone chamber, with fast flowing water inside, amplified by the construction, so you may well hear it before you see it!

-The well is fully functional.
+The well is fully functional, assuming there’s been enough rain recently.
 Remove the stone cover (shown open above) and plunge a flask into the fast-flowing water inside; you’ll no doubt need the refreshment by now!